 The Chicago Fed National Activity Index (CFNAI) and the Aruoba-Diebold-Scotti Business Conditions Index (ADS Index) are two broad-based economic indicators that I regularly feature in this site.

-Doug Short, in his blog post of March 6, 2017, titled “The Philly Fed ADS Index Business Conditions Index Update” displays both the CFNAI MA-3 (3-month Moving Average) and ADS Index (91-Day Moving Average) from a variety of perspectives.
+Doug Short, in his blog post of November 26, titled "The Philly Fed Business Conditions Index" displays both the CFNAI MA-3 (3 month Moving Average) and ADS Index (91-Day Moving Average) from a couple of perspectives.

-Of particular note, two of the charts, shown below, denote where the current levels of each reading is relative to the beginning of past recessionary periods, as depicted by the red dots.
+Of particular note, two of the charts, shown below, denote where the current levels of each reading is relative to the beginning of past recessionary periods.

 The CFNAI MA-3: